reacfen/uninttp/README.md

 And if you thought "Can't I just use something like `template <auto Value>` instead?", then you'd be absolutely correct.
 One can safely replace `uni_auto` with `auto`, at least for *this* example.

-However, a template parameter declared with `uni_auto` can do much more than a template parameter declared with `auto` in the sense that you can also pass string literals and `constexpr`-marked arrays through it: [<kbd>Demo</kbd>](https://godbolt.org/z/fvGssW49x)
+However, a template parameter declared with `uni_auto` can do much more than a template parameter declared with `auto` in the sense that you can also pass string literals and `constexpr`-marked arrays (or arrays or static storage duration) through it: [<kbd>Demo</kbd>](https://godbolt.org/z/oTGaj4eeY)

 ```cpp
 #include <uninttp/uni_auto.hpp>